ISISComputingGroup/ibex_developers_manual/PV-Units-&-Standards.md

 - All units must conform to unit standards (see below)
 - PVs that are labelled as interesting must have description fields
 - The names of PVs that are labelled as interesting must be capitialised and contain only `A-Z 0-9 _ :`
 - `calc` records that are marked as interesting must have their access security group (`ASG`) set to `READONLY`.
-This is because igf you were to set it directly, the record would not execute its calculation, which is not what we want.
+This is because if you were to set it directly, the record would not execute its calculation, which is not what we want.

 Current warning are: